AlfonsoJLuna/alfonsoluna.io/content/sff-pc.md

 * Most of the time, while idling or doing light work, the temperature sits between 40 and 50ºC and the fan duty cycle is fixed at 20%.
 At that speed the fan is inaudible.

-* Ocassionaly, while doing some more serious work, the temperature rises between 50 and 60ºC and the fan speed slowly increases until it reaches 40% duty cycle when the temperature is at 60ºC.
+* Occasionaly, while doing some more serious work, the temperature rises between 50 and 60ºC and the fan speed slowly increases until it reaches 40% duty cycle when the temperature is at 60ºC.
 At those speeds you start hearing the fan although it is still very quiet.

 * If the temperature rises over 60ºC, the duty cycle starts increasing more quickly until it reaches 100% at 75ºC.
 At those speeds the fan is noisy but it is not a problem since this situation doesn't usually occur except when I am playing a demanding game.

 ## Adjusting the GPU fan curve

-Adjusting the GPU fans was more tricky, especially on a Linux based OS.
+Adjusting the GPU fans was trickier, especially on a Linux based OS.
 On Linux, this GPU uses the amdgpu driver.
 With this driver the temperature and fans speed can be controlled and monitored throught specific files:

 To see the current GPU temperature (in ºC * 1000), you can use: